✓ Updated April 2026

 Sanctuary of Truth: A Wooden Wonderland

 attractionStep into a breathtaking, hand-carved wooden sanctuary that rises majestically by the sea, depicting ancient Thai philosophy and art.
-Arrive in the late afternoon to witness the intricate details bathed in the warm glow of the setting sun, and consider attending the cultural shows held on-site for a deeper immersion.
+Arrive in the late afternoon to witness the intricate details bathed in the warm glow of the setting sun, and consider attending the cultural shows held on-site for a deeper dive into Thai heritage.

 Best time: Year-round

-shoppingImmerse yourself in the lively atmosphere of Thepprasit Market, a sprawling night bazaar popular with locals for its incredible array of clothing, souvenirs, and street food.
-Arrive early in the evening to snag the best deals and enjoy the buzzing energy before it gets too crowded.
+shoppingImmerse yourself in the lively atmosphere of Thepprasit Market, a sprawling night bazaar popular with locals for its incredible variety of affordable clothing, accessories, and, of course, mouthwatering street food.
+Arrive after 7 PM to experience the full energy, and be prepared to bargain for some fantastic finds.

 Best time: Year-round